 - other social and structural inequalities (e.g. ethnicity, disability).

 Data suggest that patients with underlying health conditions and risk factors might be at a higher risk of a severe disease or death from COVID-19.

 - Chronic renal disease; and

 Below you can learn what actions you can take (based on your conditions) to protect yourself.

 - Cardiovascular disease and hypertension:

-- test your blood sugar every four hours and keep track of the results; and
+- Test your blood sugar as often as the doctor ordered and keep track of the results; and

-- follow the sick day guidelines for people with diabetes if you get sick.
+- Follow the for people with diabetes if you get sick.

 - Chronic respiratory disease: